 Academic integrity is fundamental to success at university.
 Academic integrity can be defined as a commitment to six fundamental values in academic pursuits: honesty, trust, fairness, respect, responsibility and courage.
 At UNSW, this means that your work must be your own, and others' ideas should be appropriately acknowledged.
 If you don't follow these rules, plagiarism may be detected in your work.

-Further information about academic integrity and plagiarism can be located at:
+Further information about academic integrity, plagiarism and the use of AI in assessments can be located at: